swagger-api/swagger-node/docs/install.md

     PATH=~/npm/bin:$PATH
     ```

-    This will enable you to easily use executable scripts installed using `-g` through npm - both for swagger-node and for other tools as well!
+    This will enable you to easily use executable scripts installed using `-g` through npm - both for swagger and for other tools as well!

 ###<a name="defaultbrowser"></a>Configuring the default browser on Linux